How to use sticky notes on a Mac

 Floating stickies could help solve many tasks faster.
 For example, you can create a sticky note that has all your contact information in it, so whenever you fill in some online form, you don't have to dig around — just open the sticky, keep it on top of your form, and copy the information from there.

-Unclutter can simplify it even more.
+What can simplify it even more, is Unclutter.
 With this tool, you can keep your stickies in the menu bar, always one click away.
 So you don't have to search the right note and pin it manually every time, just use Unclutter's search to find the right note in the menu bar.

 Unclutter is more than a sticky notes app — it lets you save files on its temporary “shelf” and saves your clipboard contents (just in case you forget to create a sticky note).
 So we can confidently say it's a more powerful version of Stickies for Mac.